-The singular values λ_k are shown in figure 2.
+The singular values λ_k are shown in Fig. 2.
 Their squares are proportional to the fraction of variance of the climatology represented by the linear combinations of the boundary variables corresponding to each mode.
-As the first eight modes account for 90% of the variance, it would be good to use these eight to model the uncertainty of the boundary conditions.
-However, because computational costs increases geometrically with each additional uncertain parameter, we have chosen to use only the first two, which together account for 42% of the variance, as that is sufficient to illustrate the method.
-Thus, equation (9) becomes:
+As the first these eight modes account for 90% of the variance, it would be good to use these eight modes to model the uncertainty of the boundary conditions.
+However, because computational costs increases geometrically with each additional uncertain parameter, we have chosen to use only the first two,